-Transitional Academic Studies (TRAC) at The University of Memphis permits students
+Transitional Academic Studies (TRAC) at the University of Memphis permits students

 and placement in appropriate level courses.

 Students admitted to the University of Memphis as beginning freshmen will be placed

 determine if they have the appropriate academic skills to successfully complete college

 level courses.
 Depending on the results of this test, students may be required to

-take one or more DSP courses.
+take one or more prescribed courses.
 The following regulations regarding placement

 tests and course enrollment will apply: